 Sometimes even the best travel stroller system just doesn’t cut it.
 Such was the case when we moved to Monterey, California.
-Our awesome Chicco Liteway Plus Stroller and KeyFit 30 car seat combo had done right by us on the east coast – it got us all over town, across cracked sidewalks, and even out on some well-maintained dirt paths.
+Our awesome lightweight Chicco stroller and KeyFit 30 car seat combo had done right by us on the east coast – it got us all over town, across cracked sidewalks, and even out on some well-maintained dirt paths.

 But it was no match for the beachfront trails in Monterey.
 We needed an all-terrain stroller with big wheels and serious suspension… something super sturdy that’d be able to take a bumpy beating on the regular.
 In other words, we needed the best off-road stroller we could find.

 Of course, my tribe gave “best stroller” votes to a few other brands, too.
-Based on safety, ease of use, bells and whistles, and other features, 4 outdoor stroller options came pretty highly recommended.
-Thus, I bring you our picks for the best off-road strollers for 2019:
+Based on safety, ease of use, bells and whistles, and other features, several outdoor stroller options came pretty highly recommended.
+Thus, I bring you our picks for the best off-road strollers this year:

 Best Off-Road Stroller Comparison Chart